jurassiscripts/velociraptor/README.md

     cmd: deno run --allow-net server.ts
 ```

 In this case the command(s) are specified in the `cwd` property.
-A description can be provided in the `desc` property.
+Use the `desc` property to provide a description of what the script does, it'll be shown in the list of available scripts (when running `vr` without arguments).

 ---